 First to arrive were ancestors of Māori.
-These first settlers probably arrived from Polynesia between 1200 and 1300 AD.
+The first settlers probably arrived from Polynesia between 1200 and 1300 AD.
 They discovered New Zealand as they explored the Pacific, navigating by ocean currents and the winds and stars.

 The first Europeans

-A surprisingly long time - 127 years - passed before New Zealand was visited by another European, Captain James Cook.
+A surprisingly long time passed - 127 years - before New Zealand was visited by another European, Captain James Cook.
 He came in 1769 on the first of three voyages.

-By the 1830s the British government was being pressured to curb lawlessness in the country and also to pre-empt the French who were considering New Zealand as a potential colony.
+By the 1830s, the British government was being pressured to curb lawlessness in the country and also to pre-empt the French who were considering New Zealand as a potential colony.

 Eventually, at Waitangi on 6 February 1840, William Hobson, New Zealand’s first Governor, invited assembled Māori chiefs to sign a treaty with the British Crown.

 For more information, see our Treaty of Waitangi page.

-Māori came under increasing pressure to sell their land for settlement.
-This led to conflict and in the 1860s, war broke out in the North Island.
+Māori came under increasing pressure from Europen settlers to sell their land for settlement.
+This led to conflict and, in the 1860s, war broke out in the North Island.

 Much Māori land was confiscated or bought during or after 20 years of war.

-- Gold was discovered in Otago in 1861, and then on the West Coast, and helped make Dunedin New Zealand’s largest town.
+- Gold was discovered in Otago in 1861 and then on the West Coast, helping to make Dunedin New Zealand’s largest town.